hydecorp/hydejack-starter-kit/docs/print.md

 hydejack:
   dark_mode:
     dynamic: true
-    sunrise: 6
-    sunset:  18
     icon:    true
     always:  false
 ```

-Setting `dynamic`, will enable dark mode based on the client's local time (unlike location-based sunset calculations, this approach does not require a permission form the user).
-You can adjust `sunrise` and `sunset` to change when to show the light/dark theme.
+Setting `dynamic` will enable dark mode based on the client's device setting, as expressed by the `prefer-color-scheme` CSS media query.

 Setting `icon` will show a switch to alternate between the light and dark mode at the top of the page.

 Finally, setting `always` will cause dark mode to become the default theme at all times (combine with `dynamic: false`).

+Older versions of Hydejack allowed enabling dark mode based on local time.
+These settings continue to work, but are no longer recommended.
+{:.note}